 you don’t use either – C# and Unity are fairly generic.

-The example assume you know the basics of coding, and basic Unity3D set-ups (can place a script on a gameObject, know how to drag things into script Inspector slots).
-But don’t require much more.
+The examples assume you know the basics of coding, and basic Unity3D set-ups (you can place a script on a gameObject, know how to drag things into script Inspector slots).
+But they don’t require much more.

 Before we start moving and rotating, it’s nice to have a review of 3D basics and the